auth0-lab/auth0-ai-python/packages/auth0-ai/README.md

 ## Installation

-> [!WARNING]
-> `auth0-ai` is currently under development and it is not intended to be used in production, and therefore has no official support.
+> ⚠️ **WARNING**: `auth0-ai` is currently under development and it is not intended to be used in production, and therefore has no official support.

 ```bash
 pip install auth0-ai